Business Solutions

 Barrier Properties

 Barrier properties of impervious gowns significantly impact infection control outcomes.
-These properties determine how well a gown can resist fluid and microorganism penetration.
+The overall Liquid Barrier Performance relies heavily on specific fabric characteristics, dictating how well a gown can resist fluid and microorganism penetration.
+For instance, the fabric’s ability to handle high surface tension determines its true Barrier Efficiency, stopping dangerous liquid transmission directly at the surface.
 Here are some key aspects:

 Aspect